pob3541/Dynamics2023/README.md

 ## Figure 5: Single-trial analysis and decoding
-Load classifier.mat, regression.mat, result.mat, t_14October2013_345678.mat from DynamicsData/Fig5 into your workspace.
+Load regressions.mat from /Figure5 into your workspace.

 Running the following code will initialize the data to recreate all of the plots in Figure 5.
-> D= PMddecoding(decode)
+> D= PMddecoding(regressions)

 The following commands will plot all parts of Figure 5: